 - One of the most commonly used non-invasive options is a BiPAP (biphasic positive airway pressure), which is connected to a mask that is worn over his or her nose at night.
 It increases the flow of air into and out of the lungs.
 A private duty nurse can assist by monitoring the BiPAP machine or providing teaching visits.

 - When a person requires more help breathing, a permanent ventilator can be used.
 A ventilator does the person’s breathing for them and is placed via a tracheotomy, where a plastic or metal tube is inserted into the trachea or windpipe.
-After a tracheotomy, a private nurse can clean wounds and monitor the surgical site to prevent post-surgical infections and reduce the risk of a hospital readmission.
+After a tracheotomy, a private nurse can clean wounds and monitor the surgical site to prevent post-surgical infections and reduce the risk of hospital readmission.
 Most patients use a ventilator 24 hours a day.

 Along the ALS journey, patients and their families will need to make tough decisions.
 Breathing decisions are among some of the most difficult to make.
 Always be sure to make your physician aware of your preferences regarding all decision-making.